Bichon Frise grooming is a regular task for Bichon owners, and it is important to start working with your dog when she is still a puppy.

 How to Groom a Bichon Frise

-You will need to brush and comb your Bichon Frise daily.
-And you may have to practice a little before you get good at grooming!
+Because you will need to brush and comb your Bichon Frise daily, you may have to practice a little before you get good at grooming!

 A quality, stainless steel coarse/medium greyhound comb, slicker brush and pin brush are what we use and recommend.